Mary Hunter (M. Couns. Pg Cert CBT. MBACP. )

 I'm a keen runner and wrote my Masters dissertation on the subject of running, how central it can become in peoples' lives and the difficulty of adjusting to illness or injury.

-I currently do my counselling work on Tuesdays and Thursdays, afternoons and early evenings.
+I currently do my counselling work on Thursdays; late morning, afternoons and early evenings.

 Training, qualifications & experience